SkyLined/blog.skylined.nl/Articles/2016-06-17 MSIE 11 garbage collector attribute type confusion/#1 Intro.md

 + **Microsoft Internet Explorer 11** (all versions before the June 2016 patch)

-  An attacker would need to get a target user to open a specially crafted webpage.
+  An attacker would need to get a target user to open a specially crafted web-page.
 Disabling JavaScript should prevent an attacker from triggering the vulnerable code path.

 Repro